zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     - `<your-web-app-name>`: Replace with your Web App name, which you copied in above.
     - `<your-apim-url>`: Replace with the URL of your API Management instance.
     - `<your-apim-subscription-key>`: Replace with the APIM `Ocp-Apim-Subscription-Key` value that you copied into a text editor above.
-    - `<your-apim-function-app-path>`: Replace with path you copied for your Function App within API Managment, that is to be used for the `PolicyDocumentsPath` setting.
+    - `<your-apim-function-app-path>`: Replace with path you copied for your Function App within API Management, that is to be used for the `PolicyDocumentsPath` setting.
     - `<your-resource-group-name>`: Replace with your resource group name.

     ```powershell